joyxu/lava-deployment-tool-for-linaro-ubuntu/doc/deployment-tool.rst

 Software Requirements
 =====================

-We currently recommmend using Ubuntu 12.04.
+We currently recommend using Ubuntu 12.04.
 This tool should work on Ubuntu versions 11.10 (Oneiric) and newer.

 If you'd like to help us with other distributions feel free to contact